wp-plugins/vmix/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added confirmation message when config options changed
+* Prettier preview player, bigger popup, added some nicer copy
+* Now closing the popup when video is embedded (assuming user is finished with the popup at that point)

 = 1.0.1 =
 * Bug fix: JavaScript include being echoed in too many cases...was interrupting a PHP header directive on story submission

 == Upgrade Notice ==

+= 1.0.2 =
+Minor bug fixes and features, messagine, copy, etc.

 = 1.0.1 =
 Bug fixes if you were experiencing PHP errors when trying to create/edit a story